lathonez/lathonez.github.io/_posts/2016-03-13-ionic-2-e2e-testing.markdown

 Unlike the unit tests, E2E tests are run against the Ionic development server.
 All we need to do is compile our E2E tests from Typescript to Javascript, as opposed to building all the source as well.

-Make the following changes to your project:
+Copy gulp's [task definition file][gulpfile.ts] into your project:

 <div class="highlighter-rouge">
 <pre class="lowlight">
 <code>mkdir -p myApp/test
-cp clicker/test/gulpfile.ts myApp/test
-cp clicker/test/config.ts myApp/test</code>
+cp clicker/test/gulpfile.ts myApp/test</code>
 </pre>
 </div>

-* [gulpfile.ts][gulpfile.ts]: gulp’s task definition file
-* [config.ts][config.ts]: config file for this setup

-This gulpfile defines several tasks which gulp will carry out for us during the test cycle.
-The only one we care about for E2E is `test.build.e2e`
+This gulpfile defines several tasks for use during the test cycle.
+The only one we care about for E2E is `build-e2e`

 **Install Dependencies and Typings:**